Morpheus (The Matrix): The Matrix Revolutions

 In the third film, The Matrix Revolutions, a dispirited Morpheus has problems in understanding now what may happen to Zion and its people.
 Now without a ship of his own, he and Link (the Nebuchadnezzar's Operator) reside on the hovercraft Mjolnir, commanded by Roland.
 Morpheus renews his conviction that Neo could still save Zion, and supports Trinity in finding Neo, whose mind is trapped in a computer netherworld called Mobil Avenue, despite not being jacked in.
 Morpheus is called to the Oracle with Trinity, and with the Oracle's guardian, Seraph, he helps Trinity rescue Neo, via a visit to the Merovingian's lair and a Mexican standoff.

 Of the original Nebuchadnezzar crew in the Matrix, Morpheus is the only surviving member to see freedom for Zion.

 The Matrix Resurrections

 In The Matrix Resurrections, Yahya Abdul-Mateen II portrays an alternate version of Morpheus, replacing Laurence Fishburne in the role.

-In the fourth film The Matrix Resurrections, a new version of Morpheus, originally a program subconsciously created by a suppressed Neo as part of a modal based upon his memories, is released by Bugs from the Matrix.
+In the decades between the events of Revolutions and the fourth film The Matrix Resurrections, Morpheus has since died.
+A new version of him, originally a program subconsciously created by a suppressed Neo as part of a modal based upon his memories, is released by Bugs from the Matrix.
 Initially, Morpheus is an amalgamation of Neo's memories of Agent Smith and Morpheus.
 He retains the same purpose as Smith in The Matrix, serving as the lead Agent in a trio alongside Agents White and Jones.
 After Bugs infiltrates the modal and frees "Smith", he assumes the identity of Morpheus and joins Bugs in working to find and free Neo from the Matrix once again.